ZackWhelm/IsItHamiltonian/README.md

 - I wanted something an ml web agent could easily use to test algorithims.

 ## TODOs and Ideas
-- CSV Input
-- Maybe render the path on input submission?
+- Maybe render the path on input submission? (for now not going to do this but might revist)